bsempir0x65/CTF_Writeups/Decompetition_CTF_2022/README.md

 - [ ] Figure out what the different assemble statements would be in conjunction to the behaviour do
 - [ ] Figure out how to programm in C

 Based on the tip of the maker we uplouded the binary to [binary ninja](https://cloud.binary.ninja) and realized why to stop there.
-So we went ahead and also used[ghidra](https://ghidra-sre.org/) and [ida](https://hex-rays.com/ida-free/).
+So we went ahead and also used [ghidra](https://ghidra-sre.org/) and [ida](https://hex-rays.com/ida-free/).
 Which showed us already interesting outputs.

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/Decompetition_CTF_2022/img/baby_c_ghidra.png" alt="Ghidra" width="50%" height="50%">